openego/eGo/doc/theoretical_background.rst

    :alt: Overview of the models and their interaction within eGo.
    :align: center

-   Overview of the cross-grid-level eGo workflow linking eTraGo andeDisGo.
+   Overview of the cross-grid-level eGo workflow linking eTraGo and eDisGo.
 Reproduced from Büttner et al. (2025), Figure 1; originally published in Cußmann et al. (2024) under CC BY-SA.

 eTraGo's theoretical Background
 ===============================